diku-dk/libhip/notebooks/README.md

 We want our models to be compatible with FE solvers with different approaches; Thus, we provide two versions of hip joint models for each subject : *with* and *without a gap* between the articular cartilages.

 Once you run this code, the outputs and teh cartilage anatomical measurements are stored in the [cargen_output](https://github.com/diku-dk/libhip/tree/main/model_generation/cargen_output) and the [anatomical_info](https://github.com/diku-dk/libhip/tree/main/model_generation/anatomical_info) folders, respectively.
+This code has several mid-output results which the user will not need and they will be stored in the [mid_outputs/ant_output](https://github.com/diku-dk/libhip/tree/main/model_generation/mid_outputs/ant_output) folder.

 <p align="center">
 <img width="800" alt="cargen_tree" src = "https://user-images.githubusercontent.com/45920627/182378275-b46c97c3-af79-4dcf-9b7f-5af70f5572cf.png">